juju/juju-gui/docs/databinding.rst

 This example introduces a number of new concepts.
 The model introduces 'constraints' which is itself a mapping object.
-The DOM fragment sets up a single binding to a nested element within that model ('cpu').
+The DOM fragment sets up a single binding to a nested property within that model ('cpu').
 Bindings automatically follow dotted paths for attribute names.

 Another important concept in this example is extending the implicit binding